Visas and Work Permits 8 min

 Open work permit

-An open work permit allows someone to work for any employer in Canada, provided the employer:
+An open work permit allows the recipient to work for any employer in Canada, provided that the employer:

 • Is not listed as non-compliant under the Temporary Foreign Worker or International Mobility Programs